 Mediation is an increasingly popular way to resolve problems and issues that can arise during the breakdown of relationships.
 At this time emotions are frequently heightened.

 Whilst talking is often the best way to resolve difficulties it is often the hardest thing to do.
-Mediation is designed to help in these situations and to create a balanced and secure environment for you to talk things through and reach an agreement.
+Mediation is designed to help in these situations and to create a balanced and secure environment for you to talk things through with your former partner or Spouse and reach an agreement.

-It is commonly used to enable discussions about financial issues and also arrangements relating to children, all of which commonly arise on separation, divorce or dissolution of a civil partnership.
-Mediators are specially trained to help you come to agreements.
-They offer impartial guidance to ensure that you understand the options available to you so that you can make your own choices about the best way forward for you and your family.
+It is commonly used to enable discussions about financial issues and arrangements relating to children, arising on separation, divorce or dissolution of a civil partnership.
+Mediators are specially trained.
+They offer impartial guidance and information to ensure that you understand the relevant issues and assist you in discussing areas where there is disagreement.
+They aim to help parties make their own informed choices about the best way forward for them and their family.
 Aisling Collins is an experienced family solicitor and has trained with Resolution as a Family Mediator.
 She is able to guide you with her extensive experience to a practical solution that works for your specific needs.

 Mediation is not suitable for every situation but where it is suitable it can reduce tension and hostility and help keep communication channels open.
 It can help you make informed decisions that are right for you and your circumstances and avoid the cost, both financial and emotional, of court proceedings.
 It can be more cost effective than traditional methods of resolving family disputes.
 For more information please contact Aisling Collins on firstname.lastname@example.org